 It really does not matter why a short click happens.
 Google returned a useless result and has thereby failed you, as a searcher.
 Why should Google keep sending other users to this site, if enough data is supporting the conclusion that too many short clicks happen?
 It is more likely that Google will use the concept of shelf space optimisation on the results and scrap those that do not add to the user satisfaction.

 Is the Short Click Box Shown Every Time?

 It is interesting to note that the short click box is not shown every time.
 Our search experiments show that Google only shows this box on the first results page, which means the first 10 results.
 You can check this relatively easy yourself, as the box is already part of the source code of the search page.
 It is just waiting to be activated.
 You can search for “People also search for” within the source code of the page.

 The fact that nearly no user will click through to the second result page indicates that Google has a lot less data to work with on the second results page, in order to evaluate short clicks.
 If the short click box is only being shown on the first search results page, it may mean that the evaluation of user signals through short clicks may only happen in the Top-10.

 It is also interesting to note that within the Top-10, not every result has a short click box.
+In the example above there were only 6.
 This missing box may lead to interesting insights.
 Maybe these are very special results.
 Searches with lots of news results or long tail searches have a tendency to show less short click boxes.
 These are also cases in which Google has a lot less data to work with.
 The future will likely reveal some interesting examinations.

 Which Links are Shown in the Short Click Box?